Clivia miniata var. citrina S. Watson

 Color: Light lemon-yellow

 Bloom Time: Spring and summer

-Clivia miniata var. citrina is an evergreen perennial up to 32 inches (80 cm) tall in flower, with umbels of light lemon-yellow, trumpet-shaped flowers up to 3 inches (7.5 cm) long in spring and summer.
-The strap-shaped, arching leaves are light to deep green, arranged in 2 opposite rows and sheathing at the base, forming a short pseudostem.
+Clivia miniata var. citrina is an evergreen perennial with umbels of light lemon-yellow trumpet-shaped, up to 3 inches (7.5 cm) long flowers that appear in spring and summer.
+It grows up to 32 inches (80 cm) tall in flower.
+The strap-shaped arching leaves are light to deep green, arranged in 2 opposite rows and sheathing at the base, forming a short pseudostem.